ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 Situation 2: A person was at the village.
 The cross-country skied in the village.

 We can manifest these situations by bringing these graphs to life!
 This means that we can feed the graphs to a computer, and with some *additional information*, the computer can simulate events indicated by these graphs.
-These events can be simulated as occuring over a continuous period of time (Kiki and Bouba talking for 60 minutes), or can be simulated as occuring over discrete time steps.
+These events can be simulated as occurring over a continuous period of time (Kiki and Bouba talking for 60 minutes), or can be simulated as occurring over discrete time steps.

 :::{admonition} Key point